lsst-dm/dmtn-021/index.md

 *From left to right, sample (simulated) template image, PSF-matched template, science image, and difference image.
 In this simulated example, the source near the center was set to increase in flux by 2% between the science and template "exposures."*

 In [Figure 2](#figure-2-kernels), we show the PSF matching kernel ($\kappa$) that was estimated for the images shown in [Figure 1](#figure-1-image-differencing), and the resulting decorrelation kernel, $\phi$.
-We note that $\phi$ largely has the structure of a delta function, with a small region of negative signal, thus its capability, when convolved with the difference image, to act as an effective "sharpening" kernel.
+We note that $\phi$ largely has the structure of a delta function, with a small region of negative signal, thus its capability, when convolved with the difference image, to act effectively as a "sharpening" kernel.

 ![Matching kernel](_static/img1.png)
 ![Correction kernel](_static/img2.png)